 The Avon Industrial Park was established in the 1990's to attract business and industry and create employment opportunities.
-The Park is strategically located to service the Wheatbelt and the state resources industry.
+It was thought the location of this industrial land would strategically serve the Wheatbelt region and the State resources industry, however the Avon Industrial Park has not been as successful as was envisioned.